-Trained Resource Specialists, part of the full-time staff at Peace4Kids, assist youth transitioning from foster care to adulthood by connecting them with these life lines, as well as teaching them basic life skills such as understanding how to manage finances and developing basic soft skills that will aide them in whatever career path they may choose.
+Youth also learn basic life skills like finance management and developing of interpersonal skills that will aide them in whatever career path they may choose.
 The practical realities of finding a home or a job can be a daunting task that is wrought with the potential of crisis and confusion.
-For this reason, a Resource Specialist is on-call 24 hours a day.
+For this reason, Peace4Kids is on-call 24 hours a day to support.

 Leadership Program | Advocacy Movement

 The Leadership Program and Advocacy Movement encourages foster youth to inform and engage the community about the child welfare system.
 We engage in intensive and personal work with current and former foster youth to lead advocacy efforts, empowering other youth to help inform public policy.
 The Leadership Program is comprised of current and former youth in foster care who lead self-advocacy efforts, plan events, and empower other youth to advocate for themselves, inform others and testify before local and state government agencies.

 - In 2009, Peace4Kids was instrumental, through advocacy events and national media coverage, in supporting the passage of AB12, California legislation that extends support for foster youth until the age of 21.